Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # About this Manual
 This document provides general information about the System Resource Monitoring Enhancements feature implementation in SONiC.
 # Scope
 This document describes the high level design of System Resource Monitoring Enhancements feature.
-Call out any related design that is not covered by this document

 # Definition/Abbreviation